International visitors please note: We cannot ship any of the products on this page to you due to postal and customs regulations.

 The best treatment is to treat preventatively in spring when spring needles are emerging.
 (Needle Cast should not be confused with overwatering symptoms which displays similarly although the browning of the needles is even and there is no banding).

-Treatments include Odeon or Unizeb.
+Treatments include Odeon.